 While they were still talking with him, the king’s eunuchs arrived and hastily brought Haman to the [*mid-morning] banquet (feast) which Esther had prepared.”

-*This mid-morning feast of Esther, therefore, occurred at the same time as the morning wave offering was being offered up to Adonai on Chag HaBikkurim.
+*This mid-morning feast of Esther, therefore, occurred at the same time as the morning wave offering was being offered up to Adonai (the LORD) on Chag HaBikkurim.

 Esther’s Plea for deliverance from Haman and the Annihilation Decree: